evbkv/evbkv/README.md

 ## [The Landing Web Framework](https://github.com/evbkv/lwf)

-Framework of landing page which work with some languages and have different content blocks — texts, images, 360 deg, banners and other.
+Framework of landing page which would support multiple languages and have different content blocks — texts, images, 360 deg, banners and other.
 It have MVC structure and writen on php.

 ## [InstHtmlTmp](https://github.com/evbkv/InstHtmlTmp)